gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Need to configure each component and source set lazily.
 - Need to deal with source sets that are generated.
 - Need a `CppSourceSet.getBuildDependencies()` implementation.
+- Declare a dependency on another source set.

 ## Story: Compile C source files using the C compiler